Parameter-efficient Multi-Task and Multi-Domain Learning using Factorized Tensor Networks: Introduction

-In this paper, we propose a new method to divide network into shared and task/domain-specific parameters using a factorized tensor network (FTN).
-In particular, our method learns task/domain-specific low-rank tensor factors and normalization layers.
+In this paper, we propose a parameter-efficient approach to factorize a network into two distinct modules: a shared frozen module and a task/domain-specific module.
+We refer to this architecture as a factorized tensor network (FTN).
+FTNs adapt a network to target domains or tasks by learning low-rank tensors and normalization layers, such as batch normalization.
 An illustration of our proposed method is shown in Figure~\ref{fig:overview_approach}(d), where we represent network parameters as $\mathcal{W}_t = \mathcal{W}_\text{shared} + \Delta \mathcal{W}_t$, where $\Delta \mathcal{W}_t$ is a low-rank tensor.
-Furthermore, we also learn task/domain-specific normalization parameters.
-We demonstrate the effectiveness of our method using different MTL and MDL datasets.
-Our method can achieve accuracy comparable to a single-task/domain network with a small number of additional parameters.
-Existing parameter-efficient MTL/MDL methods \cite{mallya2018piggyback, mallya2018packnet, li2016revisiting} introduce small task/domain-specific parameters while others \cite{zhang2020side, guo2019spottune} add many parameters to boost the performance irrespective of the task complexity.
-In our work, we demonstrate the flexibility of FTNs by selecting the rank according to the complexity of the task.